Skip to main content

 Prescribed Burn Associations

-A Prescribed Burn Association (PBA) is a group of landowners and other concerned citizens that form a partnership to conduct prescribed burns.
-Association members pool their knowledge, man-power and equipment to help other people in their association conduct prescribed burns.
+What is a PBA?
+A Prescribed Burn Association (PBA) is a group of volunteer landowners and other interested citizens that collaborate to conduct prescribed burns.
+Association members pool their knowledge, time, resources, and equipment to help other people in their association conduct prescribed burns.
+No two PBAs operate or function exactly the same, but a main goal is to use fire safely and effectively.
+Similarly, a Cultural Burn Association (CBA) is a group of Tribal members (and sometimes other interested citizens) that collaborate to conduct cultural burns.

-Some states and individual PBAs have their own websites, such as: California, Georgia’s Chattahoochee Fall Line Prescribed Fire Cooperative, Illinois, Kansas, Nebraska, North Carolina Sandhills, North Florida, Oklahoma, and Texas.
+Some individual PBAs have their own websites, such as: Central Alabama; Florida’s Northwest Florida and North Florida; Georgia’s Chattahoochee Fall Line Prescribed Fire Cooperative, Savannah River, and Southwest Georgia; Southern Illinois, and North Carolina’s Sandhills, Piedmont, Southern Blue Ridge, NC Triangle and Down East PBA.

-Numerous resources and opportunities are available regarding PBAs.
+In addition to the information provided on the above PBA websites, numerous resources and opportunities are available.
 Some of these have been compiled and are provided below.

-- Online courses – The online “Introduction to Southeast Prescribed Fire” course can be found at http://campus.extension.org (search term: prescribed fire).
+• Online courses – The online “Introduction to Southeast Prescribed Fire” course can be found at Extension Foundation Campus (search term: prescribed fire).

 Mobile Apps